Configure a Scan Action

 scan key

-A scan action is configured using the scan
+A scan action is configured using the scan configuration key for the Collector instance.

-key must be nested under the collector
+The scan key must be nested under the collector key.

 ext: